 Fortem Take Part in Gas Safety Week

-Gas Safety Week is exceptionally important all year around however it is not always the top priority in households and workplaces.
+Gas Safety Week is exceptionally important all year round however it is not always the top priority in households and workplaces.
 Gas Safety Week is set in place to demonstrate how essential it is to communicate the potential harm gas can cause.
-The week, which began this year on 18th September, invited industry professionals such as Fortem to use their expertise to inform people of gas safety, making an impact amongst the public over towns and cities in the UK.
+The week, which began this year on 18th September, gave Fortem the opportunity to use their expertise to make people aware of gas safety.

-Gas Safety Register UK recently reported that over 5.5 million brits are failing to get gas safety checks each year, with numbers this high the increase risk of resident’s health is inevitable.
+Gas Safety Register UK recently reported that over 5.5 million brits are failing to get gas safety checks each year, with numbers this high the increased risk to people’s health is inevitable.
 Recent findings show that nearly half (46%) of the nation’s homes currently do not have a Carbon Monoxide (CO) alarm; this could leave more than 12 million households across the UK at risk from CO poisoning.
-This goes to show how little knowledge the public have on the potential harm gas can cause.
+This goes to show how little knowledge most people have on the potential harm gas can cause.

 The event was a joint promotion in partnership with both RMBC and the fire services - primarily based around promoting gas safety but also to encourage the knowledge of electrical fixed wire testing.
 Fortem’s team handed out leaflets and quizzed members of the public on their knowledge on the topic.
-It was a great turn out with over 100 participants taking part in the quiz, these were entered into a prize draw of £20 love-to-shop vouchers every hour until the day came to an end.
+It was a great turn out with over 100 participants taking part in the quiz.
+Those who took part were entered into a prize draw of £20 love-to-shop vouchers every hour until the day came to an end.